php-dev-br/laravel-doc-pt-br/collections.md

     // 3

 You may also call the `first` method with no arguments to get the first element in the collection.
 If the collection is empty, `null` is returned:

     collect([1, 2, 3, 4])->first();

     // 1

 <a name="method-first-where"></a>

 #### `firstWhere()` {#collection-method}

 The `firstWhere` method returns the first element in the collection with the given key / value pair:

     $collection = collect([
-        ['name' => 'Regena', 'age' => null],
+        ['name' => 'Regena', 'age' => 12],
         ['name' => 'Linda', 'age' => 14],
         ['name' => 'Diego', 'age' => 23],
         ['name' => 'Linda', 'age' => 84],